News Europe/H2020 at AMU

 - CARE: "Coron Accelerated R&D in Europe", collaborative project involving Bruno Canard (AFMB).

-The teams of the site are also involved in three projects on the 'Coronavirus' call, launched in response to the epidemic by the European Commission, out of the 17 selected projects:
+The site's teams are also involved in three of the 17 projects selected in the 'Coronavirus' call, launched in response to the epidemic by the European Commission:

 CONVAT :In "Combating 2019-nCoV: Advanced Nanobiosensing platforms for POC global diagnostics and surveillance".
 In "Combating 2019-nCoV: Advanced Nanobiosensing platforms for POC global diagnostics and surveillance", Rémi Charrel and Bruno Coutard (UVE).